Martin Truex Jr. reflects on ‘end of an era’ for Furniture Row Racing

 Truex said “there’s no reason for us to change” how they work and race in their new place of work.

 “I think … the last couple of seasons we really played a lot of what they were doing and tried to stay on the same page as them,” Truex said of JGR.
-“As they were updating things and coming up with new ideas and new cars and all that stuff we kind of stay on the same page and take it our one little step further out there at Colorado.
+“As they were updating things and coming up with new ideas and new cars and all that stuff, we kind of stayed on the same page and took it our one little step further out there at Colorado.
 I think the mad scientist part of Cole is still there and he’ll still be a driving force in making those late changes. … It’s going to be new territory.”

 Follow @DanielMcFadin and on Facebook